tameemasa18-maker/Ex.no.8-Building-a-Simple-College-Admission-Chatbot/README.md

             r"\brequired documents\b"
         ],
         "responses": [
-            "Required documents typically include academic transcripts, " "passport-sized photographs, identity proof, and caste " "certificate if applicable.
-A detailed list is available " "on the application portal."
+            "Required documents typically include academic transcripts, passport-sized photographs, identity proof, and caste certificate if applicable.
+A detailed list is available on the application portal."
         ]
     },